 Transfer Credit Evaluation

 A completed program application and official transcripts from the conferring institution are required to facilitate credit evaluation.
-Transcripts for comparable ISSA CES undergraduate courses completed in a country other than the United States must be evaluated by an outside credential evaluation company before they are submitted to ISSA CES.
+Transcripts for comparable Lionel University undergraduate courses completed in a country other than the United States must be evaluated by an outside credential evaluation company before they are submitted to Lionel University.
 The National Association of Credential Evaluation Services (www.naces.org) members are acceptable sources for foreign credential evaluation and translation services.
 Transcripts in languages other than English must be accompanied by a certified translation.

-Credit for experiential learning from NCCA-accredited personal training courses or ISSA LLC courses (maximum 2) is awarded upon successful passing of corresponding competency exams with a score of 75% or higher.
-Competency exams must be completed within the students first term in the College of Exercise Science.
-Applicants must submit proof of certification from the certifying organization to email@example.com.
-(Note: Transferred certification courses do not result in an ISSA LLC certification.
-In order to receive an ISSA LLC certification, courses must be taken through the ISSA CES degree program.)
+Credit for experiential learning from NCCA-accredited personal training courses or ISSA courses is awarded upon successful passing of corresponding competency exams with a score of 75% or higher (BS program: maximum of 4, AS program: maximum of 2; Master Trainer certificate: maximum of 1).
+Competency exams must be completed within the students first term in Lionel University.
+Applicants must submit proof of certification to firstname.lastname@example.org.
+(Note: Transferred certification courses do not result in an ISSA certification.)

-Any course or credit recommendation (institutional or non-institutional) approved to transfer to ISSA CES degree requirements is evaluated on the quarter credit worth in addition to standards of educational quality to determine the applicability to ISSA CES degree requirements.
+Any course or credit recommendation (institutional or non-institutional) approved to transfer to Lionel University degree requirements is evaluated on the quarter credit worth in addition to standards of educational quality to determine the applicability to Lionel University degree requirements.

 Credits applied towards degree requirements are recognized only for the quarter credit required for that specific degree requirement.
 No additional credit will be awarded beyond the quarter credits required.